 Holy crap, you guys!

-During my visit to Washington DC last week, I got up early one morning, intending to walk down to the White House to snap a couple of photos from each side of the building from behind the fences.
+During my visit to Washington DC several years back, I got up early one morning, intending to walk down to the White House to snap a couple of photos from each side of the building from behind the fences.

 You can’t get super-close to the residence unless you book an official White House tour, and that has to be scheduled weeks or months in advance through your Congressperson.
 So I was prepared to be content with getting a couple of distant touristy shots.

 As I was snapping away, I noticed some volunteers walking around handing out free passes for something called a White House Garden Tour later that afternoon.
 It turns out that twice a year, the South Lawn is open for tours of the Rose Garden and the vegetable garden that was started by First Lady Michelle Obama.
 I was fortunate to be in the right place on the right day and secured a ticket.
 Score!

 After passing through a heavy security checkpoint on the South Lawn side of the building, we were guided up the sidewalk right to the front door (or back door, officially) of the White House.